-- SQL Secure successfully monitors a set of databases after taking a snapshot, avoiding the "Some databases were unavailable for auditing" warning. - SQL Secure now correctly labels log-shipped databases in standby/read-only recovery as "Databases Files" when running a snapshot. - Collation settings no longer cause a conflict between the audited server and what it is expecting to match. - "Backups compliance with RTO and RPO requirements" security check includes non-system databases that never had a backup, excluding system databases. - Now you can Install SQL Secure on a SQL Instance with a different collation, allowing you to work with not supported SQL Server Versions. - Database Roles report now shows results in alphabetical order. - The Database Roles report now displays the expected results of the selected databases. - SQL Secure correctly reports the "SQL Server Database Level Encryption" security check for Azure SQL Databases.
+- SQL Secure successfully monitors a set of databases after taking a snapshot, avoiding the "Some databases were unavailable for auditing" warning. - SQL Secure now correctly labels log-shipped databases in standby/read-only recovery as "Databases Files" when running a snapshot. - Collation settings no longer cause a conflict between the audited server and what it is expecting to match. - "Backups compliance with RTO and RPO requirements" security check includes non-system databases that never had a backup, excluding system databases. - Latest SQL Secure version no longer supports SQL Server 2000 and SQL Server 2005, a workaround is to install Secure on a SQL instance with a different collation. - Database Roles report now shows results in Alphabetical order. - The Database Roles report now allows a filter on active and inactive AD accounts. - SQL Secure correctly reports "SQL Server Database Level Encryption" security check for Azure SQL Databases.